tilk/digitaljs_online/README.md

 # TODO
 Some ideas for the online UI.

-* Checkbox for turning on optimization, or more fine-tuned optimization settings.
 * Checkbox for reducing high-level primitives (arithmetic, multiplexers, etc.) to individual gates.
 * Support for languages other than SystemVerilog (e.g. Clash, Chisel).
+* Tabs for editing multiple HDL (or other, e.g. memory dump) files simultaneously.

 [digitaljs-logo]: docs/resources/digitaljs_textpath_right.svg